-Post-Modern Grunge three-piece from Hull taking influence from an array of artists including Drenge, My Bloody Valentine, Radiohead, and DIIV.
+Post-Modern Grunge three-piece from West Yorkshire taking influence from an array of artists including Drenge, My Bloody Valentine, Radiohead, and DIIV.
 Formed in 2015.
 Bloodhound have achieved significant heights with BBC 6 Music, BBC Introducing, Big Issue North, Man of Moon, and Low Hummer.

 Throughout Bloodhound's career, their sound has been constantly evolving from their early Drenge, Royal Blood, and QOTSA roots all the way through to their current, yet to be revealed state, which has been manipulated and drenched by the sounds of My Bloody Valentine, Radiohead, and DIIV.

-With a debut album under their belts, that was unleashed into the world in January 2020, Bloodhound have spent the last 18 months meticulously dissecting the response from that album and carefully crafting it into something that promises to be more modern, mature, and ambitious than their first record.
+With a debut album under their belts, Bloodhound have spent the last couple of years meticulously dissecting the response from that album, constructing a brand new, enthralling line-up, releasing a string of smash-hit singles, and carefully crafting the band into something that promises to be more modern, mature, and ambitious than their previous form.

 "They deliver what it says on the tin with style and assurance." - Tom Robinson, BBC 6Music